LAST UPDATED: 26 March 2019

 Workers in some international tanneries have been documented to suffer from skin diseases and respiratory illnesses caused by exposure to tanning chemicals.
 These chemicals can also cause extreme pollution to air, soil and water, resulting in devastating effects to local human and animal populations.

 As more people become aware of the big cost of leather to animals, people and the environment, demand is growing for kinder alternatives.
-Many retailers now offer a range of leather-free bags, shoes, belts and other products that are not only fashionable, but also cruelty-free.
-In fact, even some products that look like leather are actually synthetic.
-It's always a good idea to check the label to see if it's synthetic.
+Many retailers now offer a range of leather-free bags, shoes, belts and other products that are not only fashionable, but also cruelty-free, with many utilising new technology and eco-friendly, plant-based materials.
+In fact, even some products that look like leather are actually synthetic, so it's always a good idea to check the label!

 You can make a difference

 Tread softly for animals and the planet by choosing cruelty-free alternatives to leather.
-You don't even need to step out your front door — there are some great online stores that specialise in cruelty-free shoes and other leather-free apparel:
+You don't even need to step out your front door — there are some great online stores that specialise in cruelty-free shoes, handbags, and other leather-free apparel: